antonrh/anydi/docs/usage/testing.md

         assert service.get_items() == [Item(name="mock1"), Item(name="mock2")]
 ```

-Dependencies are automatically resolved from the container based on type annotations.
+Dependencies are resolved from the container automatically based on type annotations.

-#### Fixture Priority
+#### Fixture priority

-Pytest fixtures always take priority over dependency injection.
-If a pytest fixture and the `@pytest.mark.inject` decorator both provide a value for the same parameter name, the fixture value will be used.
+Pytest fixtures always have higher priority than dependency injection.
+If a pytest fixture and `@pytest.mark.inject` both provide the same parameter, the fixture value is used.

-#### Fixture Injection
+#### Fixture injection

-`anydi_fixture_inject_enabled` toggles dependency injection for fixtures annotated with `@pytest.mark.inject`.
-It is **disabled** by default, so you need to opt in explicitly if you want fixtures to benefit from container injection.
-This option performs heavy monkey patching of `pytest.fixture` and is considered experimental, so enable it only if you understand the trade-offs:
+`anydi_fixture_inject_enabled` enables dependency injection for fixtures with `@pytest.mark.inject`.
+It is **disabled** by default.
+You need to enable it if you want fixtures to use container injection.
+This option does heavy monkey patching of `pytest.fixture` and is experimental, so use it only if you understand the risks:

 ```ini
 # pytest.ini